artifactNU/AzureScripts/README.md

 ./script-name.sh
 `
 ### License Information:
-This project is distributed under the BSD 3-Clause License, allowing you the freedom to use, modify, and distribute the scripts while providing appropriate attribution.
+This project is distributed under the MIT-license, allowing you the freedom to use, modify, and distribute the scripts.